andreashlarsen/Larsen2021-C2/README.md

 ### Other files
 LOGBOOK_Folders: text file with overview of the content in the different folders (referred to in the bash scripts).
+Overview.ods:    overview of C2 structures (used for initial selection of structures).